slashk/slashk.github.com/_posts/2012-09-25-openstack-folsom-architecture.markdown

   plugins and agents differ depending on the vendor and technologies used in the particular cloud.
 Quantum ships with plugins and agents for: Cisco virtual and physical switches, Nicira NVP product, NEC OpenFlow products, Open vSwitch, Linux bridging and the Ryu Network Operating System.
+[Midokua also provides a plug-in for Quantum integration](https://github.com/midokura/midonet-openstack).
 The common agents are L3 (layer 3), DHCP (dynamic host IP addressing) and the specific plug-in agent.
 * Most Quantum installations will also make use of a messaging queue to route information between the `quantum-server` and various agents as well as a database to store networking state for particular plugins.